-Upon arrival you’ll take part in both a cultural and university orientation program where you will be introduced to our unique island way of life (‘ao‘ao).
-Your on-site director will give you a personal tour of the university campus and act as your local guide as you learn your way around the island.
-You will experience the many different cultures that make up Hawai’i’s largest city.
+Upon arrival you’ll take part in a comprehensive program during which you will be introduced to our unique island way of life (‘ao‘ao).
+We’ll tour some of Oahu’s countless attractions, ranging from business districts to beaches.
+You’ll gain insight into the many different cultures that make up Hawai’i’s largest city.
 From Hawaiian, Samoan, Tongan, Filipino, Chinese, Japanese, Korean, Micronesian, Fijian to Portuguese, Honolulu is one of the most diverse places you will ever experience.
 All five of your senses will be engaged as you catch the beautiful “Aloha spirit.”
-You’ll taste the local food; kalua pig (pulled pork) and lau lau (steamed fish and pork wrapped in taro leaves), hear our popular island-style reggae and Hawaiian music, see the incredible natural beauty that surrounds you from waterfalls to rainbows.
+You’ll taste the local food; kalua pig (pulled pork) and lau lau (steamed fish and pork wrapped in taro leaves), hear our popular island-style reggae and Hawaiian music, see the incredible natural beauty that surrounds you, from tranquil coastlines to rugged peaks.
 You’ll touch the sand and feel the waves as you swim with the dolphins and sea turtles.
 And of course, you’ll smell all the fragrant flowers, tuberose, plumeria, puakenikeni and gardenia.

 Farewell and Re-entry Program

 As much as you may want to stay, eventually the time will come when we will have to bid you aloha and a hui hou (goodbye, until we meet again).
 We’ll gather together one last time to remember the good times and reflect on all that you have learned living in Hawai’i nei.

 Depending on your placement, most interns will live in Waikiki in one housing location.
 Some placements are in other areas of the island, so the housing varies slightly.
 You will have a shared room with kitchen and bathroom access.